WinVector/Examples/rebalance/ROC_shape.md

 ![](ROC_shape_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 The 2-segment or very polygonal ROC plot is something to look out for.
-In Python scklearn it may mean you made the mistage of calling `.predict()` when you meant to call `.predict_proba()`.
+In Python sklearn it may mean you made the mistake of calling `.predict()` when you meant to call `.predict_proba()`.

 Notice the following to `ROC` plots are not nested- each is better than the other in complementary regions.

-These simulated 2-score modeling results also give us conveneint examples of ROC plots that have radicly different behavior.
+These simulated 2-score modeling results also give us convenient examples of ROC plots that have radically different behavior.

 ``` r
 ROCPlot(